jayeshmanani/jayeshmanani/README.md

 #### I do code to automate the stuff, solve the real business problems and much more using Python, Google Cloud, AWS and various other technologies and languages.

-- 🌱 I’m currently Working on Data Science/Machine Learning/Python Related Projects
+- 🌱 I’m currently Working on AI & ML & Generative AI/Data Science/Python Related Projects
 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Opportunity of working together and Solve the Problems using Data
 - 📫 You can reach me via Email: jsmanani@gmail.com